mmcshane/salp/README.md

 ### Dependencies
 Salp depends on `libstapsdt` which in turn depends on `libelf` and `libdl`.
-`libstapsdt` can be build from source or (for debian based distros) installed via an Ubuntu PPA.
+`libstapsdt` can be built from source or (for debian based distros) installed via an Ubuntu PPA.
 Full instructions are available in the [docs for libstapsdt](http://libstapsdt.readthedocs.io/en/latest/getting-started/getting-started.html)

 ### Build and Test
-If `libstdapsdt` is installed globally (e.g. from the PPA above), you should be able to simply `go build` or `go test`.
+If `libstdapsdt` is installed globally (e.g. from the PPA above or via `make install`), you should be able to simply `go build` or `go test`.
 However if you have built `libstapsdt` form source then you will need to tell the `cgo` tool how to find the headers and .so files for `libstapsdt` using the `CGO_CFLAGS`, `CGO_LDFLAGS`, and